HaLamUs/eth-nft-drop/README.md

 ## THE end
-I see no reason to use Sanity as content center (CMS). 🤷‍♂️
+1. <del>I see no reason to use Sanity as content center (CMS). 🤷‍♂️
+2. Surprisingly, this entire app despite strongly is a <b>Another blockchain tutorial<b>, but not a single line of Sol written. thirdweb is all you need 🤔
+3. Using testnet open-sea to check minting instead bsc-scan 👏

 ---
 ## Author